2021 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2021 Nickel Value

-Examining your 2021 nickel’s worth starts with three simple checks: identify the mint mark (P, D, or S below the date), assess overall condition for wear or damage, and examine Monticello’s steps on the reverse for complete visibility.
+Start with three simple checks: identify the mint mark (P, D, or S below the date), assess overall condition for any visible wear or damage, and examine Monticello’s steps under magnification to see if all horizontal lines run completely and without breaks.

-While circulated examples remain at face value, uncirculated specimens range from $0.30 to $1, and rare Full Steps designations in high grades can reach $761 or more.
+Circulated examples remain at face value, while uncirculated specimens can range from $0.30 to $1.
+Full Steps designations in high grades can reach $761 or more, and error coins add another premium layer entirely.

 2021 Nickel Value Guides